tytydraco/yessleep/out/My_wife_cries_at_11pm_every_night_.md

 Last week, while I was holding Zoe tightly as she let out a long, drawn-out wail, starting with a high-pitched scream, almost ear-piercing.

 I knew hearing it was the only way I could get help, so I got out my phone and started recording it.
 I did this for 3 nights in a row.
-I then sent them to Dr. Patel’s office.
+Then I drafted an email with the recordings to Dr. Patel’s office with a simple note.

-**Please.
-Listen to these.**
+**PLEASE.
+LISTEN TO THESE.**

 I sent them over Friday morning.